cobwebos/docs/articles/virtual-machines/virtual-machines-linux-tutorial.md

 	info:    Using the VM Size "Standard_D1"
 	info:    The [OS, Data] Disk or image configuration requires storage account
 	+ Retrieving storage accounts
-	info:    Could not find any storage accounts in the region "chinanorth", trying to create new one
+	info:    Could not find any storage accounts in the region "westus", trying to create new one
-	+ Creating storage account "cli3c0464f24f1bf4f014323" in "chinanorth"
+	+ Creating storage account "cli3c0464f24f1bf4f014323" in "westus"
 	+ Looking up the storage account cli3c0464f24f1bf4f014323
 	+ Looking up the NIC "myuni-westu-1432328437727-nic"
 	info:    An nic with given name "myuni-westu-1432328437727-nic" not found, creating a new one